Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 When we execute the above snippet we get an error similar to, `Warning: To load an ES module, set "type": "module" in the package.json or use the .mjs extension.`.

 We can fix this issue easily.
-Run the command, `npm init -y`. go into the `package.json` file and add the line, `"type": "module"`.
-The `package.json` should look more less like
+Run the command, `npm init -y`.
+Go into the `package.json` file and add the line, `"type": "module"`.
+The `package.json` should look like

 ```json
 {